ericminikel/cureffi/_posts/2024-11-14-aav-seropositivity-symposium.md

 ![](/media/2024/11/michelle-rengarajan.png)

 _Parent Project Muscular Dystrophy (PPMD) organized a 1-day symposium at the Broad Institute entitled "Accelerating gene therapy clinical trials in seropositive patients," focusing on AAV therapy in AAV seropositive patients.
 These are my notes.
-These talks were very fast and my notes likely contain errors &mdash; if you spot one, please [contact me](https://www.cureffi.org/contact/)._
+These talks were very fast and my notes likely contain errors &mdash; if you spot one, please [contact me](https://www.cureffi.org/contact/).
+The video of the event is available [here](https://www.youtube.com/live/xKFhnMYgtnQ?si=-9cU9BYFFJ_zBp4y)._

 ### Welcome Remarks \| Michelle Rengarajan, Harvard Medical School & Mass General Brigham